someparty/someparty/source/articles/2021-06-20-underneath.html.markdown

 I've long counted myself a fan of the individual Outfit members, in some cases well before they came into Romano's orbit (most are somewhat local to me), so it's heartening to see their increasing visibility in promotional materials and album art.
 Interchangeable side-players these are not.

 Picking the setlists for their eventual gigs could prove interesting, given that Danny issued 11 distinct albums in 2020, with a 12th (*Kissing The Foe*) arriving earlier this year.
 Of course, Romano is nothing if not restless, so the safe money's on more to come.
-If we somehow emerge from 2021 with nothing further from this crew, I'll eat my SappyFest ballcap.
+If we somehow emerge from 2021 with nothing further from this crew, I'll eat my Sappyfest ballcap.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=60495691/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://danielromano.bandcamp.com/album/fully-plugged-in">Fully Plugged In by Daniel Romano</a></iframe>